katiekealy/DATA115_Personal_Dataset/README.md

 ## Analysis

-I plotted the year and the number of abortions against each other for
+I plotted the year and the number of abortions against each other for New York.